-Ghost Signs still haunt America.
+Ghost signs still haunt America.
 The more you Google them, the more you find.
-The more you find, the more fascinating they are.
+And, the more you find, the more fascinating they are.

-Ghost signs are faded, hand-painted antique advertisements rendered on the exteriors of shops and old office buildings.
-Interestingly, they may be fragments or whole words such as, “Eat Carnation Mush,” “Edelweiss Beer,” or “Coca-Cola Relieves Fatigue”, are good examples of the practice.
+Ghost signs are faded, hand-painted signs on the outside of old shop and office buildings.
+Interestingly, they may be fragments or whole words.
+For example, “Eat Carnation Mush,” “Edelweiss Beer,” or “Coca-Cola Relieves Fatigue”, are good examples of the practice.

-During the industrial revolution, industries began to mass-produce items for sale to a more urban population.
-Moreover, older, traditional signs disappeared because they were dangerous to passers-by.
-This meant advertisers painted on walls because painting there was the cheapest way to get noticed.
-Consequently, advertisers painted over and on just about everything.
+During the Industrial Revolution, industries began mass-producing products for a growing urban population.
+Eventually, advertisers realized they could paint on outdoor walls.
+Apparently, that was the cheapest way to get noticed.
+So, they painted on just about everything.
 It may seem shocking now, but they even painted over Georgian or Victorian-era buildings.
-There were no preservation laws at that time.
+Unfortunately, there were no preservation laws at that time.

-Numerous advertisers paid homeowners a monthly rent for the use of walls.
+Of course, advertisers paid homeowners monthly rent for the use of their walls.
 The parties involved signed contracts that lasted many years.
-American advertisers could paint on the outside of tall city office buildings and apartment blocks – even farm structures.
+American advertisers could openly paint on the outside of tall city office buildings and apartment blocks – even farm structures.
 One sign painter illustrated chewing tobacco on 20,000 barns!

 Madison Avenue changed everything

 By the 1950s, the new materials of plastic and neon revolutionized the sign industry.
-In addition, Madison Avenue’s culture of advertising in magazines, radio, television, and printed billboards, offered clients graphic consistency.
-This meant no more uneven, hand-painted renderings by local painters.
+What’s more, Madison Avenue’s multi-marketing approach of advertising in magazines, radio, television, and printed billboards, offered clients broad graphic consistency.
+This meant no more uneven, hand-painted building advertisements by local painters.
 It also meant the beginning of the end for outdoor, brick wall advertising.

 The term, Ghost Signs, emerged in the middle of the 1970s.
-Subsequently, in 1989 the first book on the subject was written by William Stage: Ghost Signs: Brick Wall Signs in America.
-Not surprisingly, it involved decades of work that required standing on dumpsters and rooftops to photograph views of what passers-by had once thought were normal and unremarkable brick building advertisements.
+Soon after, in 1989, the first book on the subject was written by William Stage: Ghost Signs: Brick Wall Signs in America.
+Not surprisingly, it involved decades of travel and required standing on dumpsters and rooftops to photograph views of what passers-by had once thought were normal and unremarkable brick building advertisements.

-Obviously, the world changed.
-Ghost signs began to fade.
+Obviously, the world had changed.
+Ghost signs gradually faded.
 However, since most were too large to remove, they remained.
 Fortunately, the U.S. has an active preservation movement.
 Some enthusiasts even hope that these faded memories – these ghosts – will gain a similar cachet as Banksy’s public art.
 And that could raise property values.
 Whodathunkit?
-For now, they are still ghost signs that haunt America – advertising apparitions from the past.
+For the time being, they are still ghost signs that haunt America – advertising apparitions from the past.